Myositis

 How Myositis Is Diagnosed

-“Dermatomyositis is probably easier to diagnose than other forms of myositis, because of the characteristics rashes,” says Dr. Aggarwal.
-Patients usually get referred to a dermatologist, who can recognize these specific, distinct rashes and then do a skin biopsy to reach a conclusive diagnosis, he adds, though the wrong diagnosis can still occur.
+“Dermatomyositis is probably easier to diagnose than other forms of myositis, because of the characteristic rashes,” says Dr. Aggarwal.
+Patients are usually referred to a dermatologist, who can recognize these specific rashes and then perform a skin biopsy to reach a conclusive diagnosis, he adds, though a wrong diagnosis can still occur.

 Other criteria that can clue a specialist that you might have myositis include physical exam to see if you have proximal muscle weakness — usually those muscles closest to the trunk of your body — as well a blood test to discover if a muscle enzyme called creatine kinase (CK) is elevated.
 People with myositis usually have very high levels of CK.
 And nearly three-quarters of patients may have one of the 15 to 17 myositis-specific autoantibodies, or abnormal proteins that signal an autoimmune disorder, says Kobert.
 These autoantibodies can also indicate information about your prognosis as well as your risk of developing an associated condition, such as interstitial lung disease or cancer, notes Dr. Aggarwal.